guettli/programming-guidelines/README.rst

 SSH to remote-server
 --------------------

-I still do this, but I want to reduce it.
+I still do this (ssh remote-server ... vi /etc/...), but I want to reduce it.
 Configuration management is much better.
-For example salt-stack
+For example salt-stack or ansible.

 Logging to files
 ----------------